jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.48 VisibilityIndex

-Estimates the relative visibility of sites in a DEM..
+Estimates the relative visibility of sites in a DEM.

 *Parameters*: